danrmzz/cis4004-group14/README.md

 # USE OF AI DECLARATION

 ## Claude AI was used sparingly on the back-end, primarily with debugging.
 This was incredibly helpful when the back-end team was stuck trying to connect MySQL and the stock API together with the web app and transferring data from the API to the database.
 ## Unfortunately the prompts used for AI were lost.
 I (Maxwell Williamson) ran out of chat length when using it to study for my Computer Architecture exam and had to delete my old chats.
 I was unaware the prompts were required for submission when I did so, please do not take away points from my teammates for this error.
+Nobody else on the project made use of AI but me.
+Prompts I can remember were 'Can you help me figure out why I am receiving this error?
+I am trying to connect a MySQL database to a web app project.' and 'Can you help me figure out why I am receiving this error?
+I am trying to make use of AlphaVantage Stock API and connect it to my web app project and SQL database.'